Blair

-Blair is an Scots-English-language name of Scottish Gaelic origin.
+Blair is a Scots-English-language name of Scottish Gaelic origin.

-The surname is derived from any of the numerous places in Scotland called Blair, derived from the Scottish Gaelic blàr, meaning "plain", "meadow" or "field", frequently a “battlefield””.
+The surname is derived from any of the numerous places in Scotland called Blair, derived from the Scottish Gaelic blàr, meaning "plain", "meadow" or "field", frequently a battlefield.

 The given name Blair is unisex and derived from the surname.
 Blair is generally a masculine name in Scotland and Canada, although it is more popular in the United States, where it is also a feminine name.
-A variant spelling of the given name is Blaire.
+A variant spelling of the given name is Blaire and Blare.
 In 2016, in the United States, Blair was the 521st most popular name for girls born that year, and the 1807th most popular for boys.